-The Directors believe that the Share Issuance Programme will benefit the Company by enabling it to repay part or all of the £380 million drawn (as at the date of this Summary) under its £400 million original revolving facility agreement dated 27 April 2015 as amended and restated on 18 August 2017 and 10 August 2020 (the "Facility Agreement") and provide a larger equity base to: (i) increase the scope for institutional investment in the Company; (ii) improve the secondary market liquidity of the Ordinary Shares; (iii) reduce the Company's ongoing expense ratio due to the economy of scale of the Company; and (iv) facilitate the issuance of New Shares at a premium to NAV which is NAV accretive to existing Shareholders.
+The Directors believe that the Issue will benefit the Company by enabling it to repay part of the £350 million drawn (as at the date of this Prospectus) under its £600 million Facility Agreement and provide a larger equity base to: (i) increase the scope for global institutional and retail investment in the Company; (ii) improve the secondary market liquidity of the Ordinary Shares; (iii) reduce the Company's ongoing expense ratio due to the economy of scale of the Company; and (iv) facilitate the issuance of New Shares at a premium to NAV which is NAV accretive to existing Shareholders.

-The Board intends to use the proceeds from the Initial Tranche and from each subsequent Tranche under the Share Issuance Programme less all expenses and commissions relating to the relevant Tranche and payable by the Company (the "Net Issue Proceeds") primarily to (i) repay amounts drawn under the Facility Agreement and (iii) make Further Investments.
+The Board intends to use the proceeds from the Issue less all expenses and commissions payable by the Company (the "Net Issue Proceeds") primarily to (i) repay amounts drawn under the Facility Agreement and (iii) make Further Investments.

-The total Net Issue Proceeds of the Share Issuance Programme will depend on the number of New Shares issued throughout the Share Issuance Programme, the issue price of such New Shares, and the aggregate costs and commissions for each Tranche.
-However, assuming that all 750 million New Shares available for issue under the Share Issuance Programme (which is also the maximum number of New Shares available for issue under the Initial Tranche), are issued at an issue price of 131 pence per Share with aggregate costs and commissions of £13.7 million, the total Net Issue Proceeds under the Share Issuance Programme would be £968.8 million.
+The total Net Issue Proceeds will depend on the number of New Shares issued, the issue price of such New Shares, and the aggregate costs and commissions for the Issue.
+However, assuming that all 300 million New Shares available for issue are issued at an issue price of 132 pence per Share with aggregate costs and commissions of £8 million, the total Net Issue Proceeds would be £388 million.